nazianafis/Tic-Tac-Toe/README.md

 ---

-#### In this repository, I will be implementing the game of Tic-Tac-Toe through multiple approaches.
+#### In this repository, I've implemented the game of Tic-Tac-Toe via multiple approaches.

 <br>